The theme of UNESCO’s World Radio Day 2019 is 'Dialogue, Tolerance and Peace’.

-In part two, Jeannette Delamoir describes filmmaker Franklyn Barrett's touring of a live prologue to Cecil B DeMille's The Ten Commandments in Far North Queensland, 1925.
+In part two, Jeannette Delamoir describes filmmaker Franklyn Barrett's preparations for, and staging of, a live prologue to The Ten Commandments in Far North Queensland, 1925.

 Other ways to Support Us